Config Types

 int value = parameter.as_int();

-In production, the SDK retrieves the concrete config from the Miru agent running on the robot.
-The agent is a lightweight systemd service that provides the SDK with the concrete configs over a unix socket.
+In production, the SDK retrieves config instances from the Miru agent running on the robot.
+The agent is a lightweight systemd service that serves config instances to the SDK over a Unix socket.

 Below is a code snippet of the SDK in production.